Posted on: November 24, 2025

 Posted on: May 27, 2023

-In this study, the authos evaluate the performance of several widely-used GPT detectors using writing samples from native and non-native English writers.
+In this study, the authors evaluate the performance of several widely-used GPT detectors using writing samples from native and non-native English writers.
 Their findings reveal that these detectors consistently misclassify non-native English writing samples as AI-generated, whereas native writing samples are accurately identified.

 Posted on: March 15, 2023